camunda/camunda-docs-manual/README.md

 ## Installing Hugo

-In order to build this documentation, you first need to install [hugo][hugo] v0.54 (newer versions _may_ work, please note that some issues have been reported on v61.0+).
+In order to build this documentation, you first need to install [hugo][Hugo] v0.54 (newer versions _may_ work, please note that some issues have been reported on v61.0+).

-See the [hugo installation guide][hugo-installation] for more details on how to install Hugo.
+See the [hugo installation guide][Hugo Installation] for more details on how to install Hugo.

 ## Building the Documentation